ritou/php-Akita_OAuth2/README.md

-Akita_OAuth
+Akita_OAuth2
 ======================================================
-This is OAuth 2.0 php Library which is converted from OAuth::Lite2@CPAN.
+This is php OAuth 2.0 Server Library.

 LISENCE
 ------------------------------------------------------